Congruence relations of GSpin Shimura varieties: GSpin Shimura varieties and its isocrystals

-Now the remaning work to do is to compute $def_G$.
-From the matrix of $b$ above we see that upper left corner, which we denote by $b_s$ defines nothing but the basic $GL_m$ isocrystal, so $J_{b_s}=D^*_{1/m}$, the unit group of the division algebra of Hasse invariant $1/m$.
-This group is known to have $\mathbb{Q}_p$-rank $1$ (It is isotropic modulo center, this $1$ comes from the center).
-In all possible cases, i.e. odd split, even split and even quasi-split but not split, we have $J_b=J_{b_s}\times \text{SO}(N-2)$ in which SO$(N-2)$ has the same splitting property with SO$(N)$ but a smaller size.
-Therefore, $def_G$ is always $m-1$.
+The remaining work to do is to compute the $def_G$.
+Let's define the upper left corner matrix of the matrices for $b$s be $b_s$.
+It is nothing but a matrix who defines the basic GL$_m$ isocrystal, so $J_{b_s}=D^*_{1/m}$ the unit group of the division algebra of Hasse invariant $1/m$.
+This group is known to have $\mathbb{Q}_p$-rank 1 (It is isotropic modulo center, this $1$ comes from the center).
+In all possible cases, i.e.odd split, even split and even quasi-split but not split, one has